MicrosoftDocs/memdocs/memdocs/autopilot/user-driven.md

 - Install the update using the command (substituting the real file name): WUSA.EXE <filename>.msu /quiet
 - Reboot the computer using the command: shutdown.exe /r /t 0

-Alternatively, you can invoke Windows Update to install the latest updates through this process:
+Instead, you can invoke Windows Update to install the latest updates through this process:

 - Press Shift-F10 to open a command prompt.
 - Run the command "start ms-settings:"